By Lesley Wroughton and Tiisetso Motsoeneng

 "Everyone in South Africa should therefore hope that the pressure from the USA will lead to the ANC reconsidering the disastrous route that they want to take SA on," AfriForum's CEO, Kallie Kriel, said.

 He added that Trump's comment came just three months after the organisation sent a delegation to the United States to brief Fox News presenter Tucker Carlson, and the Cato Institute think tank, on the situation in South Africa.

 Violent crime is a serious problem across South Africa and 47 farmers were killed in 2017-18, according to statistics from AgriSA, an association of agricultural associations.
 However the same figures show that farm murders are at a 20-year low.

 Since the end of apartheid in 1994, the ANC has followed a "willing-seller, willing-buyer" model under which the government buys white-owned farms for redistribution to blacks.

 Progress has been slow and most South Africans believe something has to be done to accelerate change, providing it does not hurt the economy or stoke unrest.

-"Reforming the land distribution and ownership will be good for South Africa," said independent political analyst Nic Borain.
+"Reforming the land distribution and ownership will be good for South Africa," said political analyst Nic Borain.